erikriverson/spyre/README.md

 Since spyre uses your local R process, you don't have to upload any data outside your computer or network to get access to a browser-based data analysis tool.
 Spyre does not block the R prompt, so you still have full access to the R console in your editor of choice.
-Spyre has been tested with both RStudio and Emacs ESS.
+It has been tested with both RStudio and Emacs ESS.

+Spyre was built to be extensible.
+Defaults summaries be easily changed, and new tabs can be created by writing simple R functions and implementing client behavior using the Angular.js JavaScript framework.

 Setup is easy, as spyre is just a regular R package.